 UF/IFAS Jefferson County Extension will be hosting a Produce Safety Alliance (PSA) Training on Monday, October 21, 2019 in Monticello.
-The training will be held from 8:00 AM to at Florida Georgia Citrus, 5314 Boston Highway, Monticello, Florida.
+The training will begin at 8:00 AM at the Florida Georgia Citrus, 5314 Boston Highway, Monticello, Florida.

 Who Should Attend?